sabattle/ramble/README.md

 For installing docker on Ubuntu, follow this guide: https://docs.docker.com/engine/install/ubuntu/

+Be sure to also follow the post-installation steps, located here: https://docs.docker.com/engine/install/linux-postinstall/

 If you're using Windows and still on WSL 1, use this guide: https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly

 Once you have these prereqs, then you're good to go!
 Clone the repo and open it in VSCode.
 You should see a popup in the bottom right prompting you to reopen the project in a container.
 Go ahead and click that.
 If you didn't, you can open up the VSCode "Command Palette" and search for "Rebuild and Reopen in Container".